Oekn5w/horizon-load-remover/README.md

 For the LiveSplit Server component a modified version is also available under [https://github.com/Oekn5w/LiveSplit.Server/releases](https://github.com/Oekn5w/LiveSplit.Server/releases).
 This version implements a feature to Auto-Start the server and also provides the option to show a small line in the LiveSplit layout to quickly check the status of Server while running.
 In the OBS layout, the indicator can easily be cropped if you do not want to have it in the recording.

-Furthermore, significant performance improvements have been implemented in 1.24.2 for the video condition.
+Significant performance improvements have been implemented in 1.24.2 for the video condition and false-positive loading screens were removed in 1.24.3.

 The setup is described for a 1080p source.
 Scaled sources are possible when they are fed through an extra Scene or Group.

 Download the latest Zip archive from the Releases section (or clone the repository).
+All you need is in the `files` subdirectory.

 ### Python OBS Script